top of page

 2. I researched ways to boost her immune system.

 3. I started her on Chaga mushrooms to boost her immune system.
+Here is another wonderful mushroom product called Mycodog.
+I actually take MycoDog Vitality myself.

 4. I switched Paisley to a 100% raw diet.
 Dry kibble can feed allergies, as it increases yeast in the body.

 5. I started her on a Leaky Gut Protocol to heal her digestive tract.
 She was already taking a probiotic, but I added in the Adored Beast products.
 I also did one round of the Yeasty Beast protocol, and am going to start another round of it next week to prepare for allergy season.
 I also really like The Wolf probiotic.
+A new study from Oregon State revealed that wolf microbiome can be effective in treating canine atopic dermatitis.
+This is huge!

 6. I give her weekly paw soaks with povidone iodine from April-October.
 She hops in the baby pool and I have her stand-stay for about 3-4 minutes.
+Youc an also do this with apple cider vinegar.

 7. I started her on Bromelain and Quercitin, an all-natural antihistamine.
 The dosage is body weight Xs 8 = total mgs per day.
 Research has shown that quercetin acts as a mast-cell stabilizer, and it decreases the amount of cells that react to an allergen.
 Mast cells are responsible for releasing histamine during inflammatory and allergic reactions.

-8. I also started her on Turmeric and Bovine Colustrum.
+11. I also started her on Turmeric and Bovine Colustrum.

-9. I use NuStock, colloidal silver spray, and Jake’s Canine Remedy for itchy spots (not all at once, but I have all three on hand).
+12. I use NuStock, colloidal silver spray, and Jake’s Canine Remedy for itchy spots (not all at once, but I have all three on hand).

-14. Liquid Nettles are also a great anti-histamine and can be used instead of Bromelain and Quercitin if that combo doesn't work.
+16. Liquid Nettles are also a great anti-histamine and can be used instead of Bromelain and Quercitin if that combo doesn't work.

 Paisley in her povidone iodine foot bath to help with yeasty paws.

 An all-natural approach means a lot of trial and error, but you also must give things time to work.
 My biggest take away from this journey is this: Think about shifting your paradigm to treating your dog’s allergies from the inside out, instead of treating the symptoms.
-A leaky gut, yeast overgrowth, feeding kibble/starches, and a weakened immune system can be the biggest culprits for allergies.
+A leaky gut, yeast overgrowth, feeding kibble/starches, and a weakened immune system are the biggest culprits for allergies.

 Edit: Paisley died on January 23rd, 2021, just days after her 11th birthday.
 And 2 years to the day after her initial neutropenia diagnosis.
 She started limping on Friday night, and I took her to the vet first thing Saturday morning.
 She had tumors in her leg, and by 12Noon that day, I said goodbye to my beautiful cancer-filled dog.
 It was the worst day of my life.
 And in my mind, it was 100% preventable.